 While the races are taking place on the river, fans and spectators can take advantage of the festivities located up the banks from the water.
-The Jamboree will feature live music, a fun zone for children and the Kansas Spirit Squad.
+The Jamboree will feature a fun zone for children and appearances by the Kansas Spirit Squad the KU Pep Band.

 Picnic tables are available around the food truck area for fans to use to watch races on the water and table space to eat.
 Fans are encouraged to bring their own blankets and chairs to watch along the river.